khalyomede/laravel-api-generator/README.md

 *Result :* this will create the model, controller and routes only for the table `user` and `post` in this case.

 [back to the example list](#list-of-examples)

+## Help documentation
+At anytime you can run `php artisan help api:generate` to get a complete list of all the option you can use, and their related description.
+This will always be the equivalent of this documentation.
+This command can also be used with any of the PHP artisan commands.
 ## How it works
 This command will scan your `/.env` file.
 Make sure it exists and that your database credentials are correct.